Paloma Valencia

-Paloma Susana Valencia Laserna (born January 19, 1978) is a Colombian philosopher, lawyer, writer and economist who has served as a Senator of Colombia since July 20, 2014.
+Paloma Susana Valencia Laserna (born January 19, 1978) is a Colombian philosopher, lawyer, writer and economist.
+A member of the Democratic Centre political party, she served as a Senator of Colombia from July 20, 2014 to July 20, 2026.

 Born in Popayán, Cauca, Valencia is the granddaughter of President Guillermo León Valencia.
+She was a candidate in the 2026 Colombian presidential election but lost decisively in the first round.